MisterValiant/learn-docker/README.md

 <br/>

 ## 🔗 References
-This project was inspired by [enter inspiration here](https://github.com/MisterValiant "Inspiration")

- - Reference 1
- - Reference 2
+This project is a tutorial from [Programming with Mosh](https://www.youtube.com/@programmingwithmosh "Programming with Mosh")

+ - <a href='https://www.youtube.com/watch?v=pTFZFxd4hOI'>Docker Tutorial for Beginners</a>
- - Reference 3
+ -

 <br/>

 _Other references:_

 - Ref 1
-- Ref 2
-- Ref 3

 <br/>